jeffgillan/Drone-mapping-class/docs/index.md

 * We will cover all of the industries and applications where drone imagery maps are making big impacts on society.

-* Additionally, students will learn how to become licensed drones pilots with the Federal Aviation Administration (FAA).
+* Students will learn how to become licensed drones pilots with the Federal Aviation Administration (FAA).
 <br/>
 <br/>